 Meanwhile the paint is curing, I use my light pad and artist’s oil pastel to make my typography transfers.
 Also, you can see my full image transfer method tutorial in this post, or just watch the video to see it done.

-After this and before I apply my image transfers, I use a king size Sharpie marker to outline the gold paint.
+Afterward and before I apply my image transfers, I use a king size Sharpie marker to outline the gold paint.
 However, while I typically prefer a brush and paint, these markers are easy and fun to use too.

 Additionally, using the transfers we made, trace them on, and then fill in with various size Sharpies.
 See video for details.

-Not only is our vintage sewing box revived, but it is so much cuter now.
+Not only is our vintage sewing box revived, but it is also so much cuter now.
 Am I right?
 Plenty of storage for remotes, or whatever your heart desires.

 Additionally, pin and share my upcycled remote control holder.
 I’m sure I’m not the only one wanting to corral the crazy remotes.